Jonathon Sharkey

-Jonathon Tepes Sharkey (born John Albert Sharkey; April 2, 1964) is an American former professional wrestler, and has been a candidate in multiple elections for public office.
+Jonathon Tepes Sharkey (born John Albert Sharkey; April 2, 1964) is an American former professional wrestler and perennial candidate.

-Background
+Biography

 Sharkey was born in Elizabeth, New Jersey and joined the United States Army in 1981.
 Following his discharge on medical grounds in 1983, he studied at Kansas State University.
 He has lived in Minnesota and resides in Florida.
 Sharkey has three living children, and a fourth child who is now deceased.
 He married Oksana Shavaryn in 2016.

 Musician/actor

 A drummer since the age of 5, as well as a guitarist, Sharkey is endorsed by Soultone Cymbals.
 He has recorded an album of Elvis Presley cover songs.
 He has also appeared in several films, both as an actor and as a soundtrack composer.

 Wrestling career

 Originally a boxer, Sharkey began wrestling in 1988.
 He began his career with Larry Sharpe's WWA promotion, facing "Diamond Jim" Brady in a boxer vs. wrestler match.
 Following this, he worked with a number of other wrestling promoters including Rocky Johnson, father of Dwayne "The Rock" Johnson.
 He cites his greatest wrestling influences as Ric Flair and Ricky Steamboat.